flitnetics/APIVault/README.md

 Note: The backend microservice endpoint needs to accept `Authorization` header which contains the token.
 Example: `Bearer exampletoken`

-The backend microservice **do not** need to setup any authentication - it is done by APIVault
+The backend microservice **do not** need to setup any authentication - this is done by APIVault.

+As long your passwords are hashed with BCrypt and the secret configured (as shown in microservices.yml below) is correct, everything will work nice.
 ## Installation steps
 1. Download the binaries (according to the version you need) - from the right side of this page.
 2. ungzip and untar the file and upload the `APIVault` binary to your server